lognin/Capstone-Two-/Capstone2_FinalReport.md

 ## 6. Analysis

 With neither of the results reaching statistical significance, it is important not to put too much weight of the effect sizes found in the models.
 This is especially true in the case of high stringency, where the statistical power is much lower and the confidence interval ranges from a decrease in excess deaths to an increase.
-In the lower stringency group, we're given a somewhat clearer picture.
-At both ends of our confidence interval, we're seeing and overall decrease in excess mortality.
+In the lower stringency group we're given a somewhat clearer picture.
+At both ends of our confidence interval we observe and overall decrease in excess mortality.
 While the result was not statistically significant, only slightly larger n would be required to reach significance.

-So, based on these results, I'm deeply uncertain whether high levels of stringency made positive or negative impacts on excess mortality during the course of the pandemic.
+Based on these results I'm deeply uncertain whether high levels of stringency made positive or negative impacts on excess mortality during the course of the pandemic.
 I am lead to believe, however, that countries with a lower stringency than the average saw lower excess mortality rates than their peers.

 It's also important that many features of the pandemic that were not explored here could have had large effects on this overall picture.
 Perhaps countries with milder outbreaks maintained a lower level of stringency, and the effect sizes we see are actually better explained by levels of infection within a country influencing government policy - rather than government policy influencing outcomes.